OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 - Sample: enabled [app caching](https://learn.microsoft.com/en-us/microsoftteams/platform/apps-in-teams-meetings/build-tabs-for-meeting?tabs=desktop%2Cmeeting-chat-view-desktop%2Cmeeting-stage-view-desktop%2Cchannel-meeting-desktop#app-caching) in "My First Meeting App" sample that improves subsequent launch time of the apps that are loaded in the meeting side panel.

-- Template: updated tab templates to use Fluent UI V9 and React 18.
+- Template: updated templates and samples to use Fluent UI V9 and React 18.

+Bug fixes:

+- Fixed an issue where we will only display relevant how-to guide for SPFx project. ([#8083](https://github.com/OfficeDev/TeamsFx/pull/8083))
+- Fixed an issue where the hyperlink is highlighted multiple colors from output channel. ([#8239](https://github.com/OfficeDev/TeamsFx/pull/8239))
+- Fixed an issue where you might see duplicate error messages. ([#8213](https://github.com/OfficeDev/TeamsFx/pull/8213))
+- Fixed an issue where you might see `Upload failed due to an invalid BotId in your manifest` after migrating your project with prerelease version. ([#8127](https://github.com/OfficeDev/TeamsFx/pull/8127))
+- Fixed an issue where `teamsApp/update` action will not create a new Teams app registration when `TEAMS_APP_ID` doesn't exist. ([#8021](https://github.com/OfficeDev/TeamsFx/pull/8021))

 ### Mar 23, 2023